MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/receivables-management-part5-utilities-routines.md

 new fiscal year.
 The amounts in the Last Year column will display totals for the year you closed.

-If it’s the end of the fiscal year and you must enter transactions for the next year, we recommend that you create a batch for the transactions and wait to post them until after you close the year, to avoid posting the new year’s transactions to the previous year.
+If it's the end of the fiscal year and you must enter transactions for the next year, we recommend that you create a batch for the transactions and wait to post them until after you close the year, to avoid posting the new year's transactions to the previous year.

-Be sure to complete the following procedures in this order to close your company’s calendar year.
+Be sure to complete the following procedures in this order to close your company's calendar year.

 **Post all transactions for the current year** Before closing the year, post all transactions for the fiscal year.
-To enter future period transactions before closing the year, create a batch with new transactions, but don’t post it until after the previous year has been closed.
+To enter future period transactions before closing the year, create a batch with new transactions, but don't post it until after the previous year has been closed.

-**Make a backup** Make a backup of all data for your company’s permanent records.
-This gives you a record of the company’s financial position at the end of the year so you can restore it later, if necessary.
+**Make a backup** Make a backup of all data for your company's permanent records.
+This gives you a record of the company's financial position at the end of the year so you can restore it later, if necessary.

 **Close the fiscal year** Use the Receivables Year-End Closing window to close